John William Davis (Georgia politician): WWII

 Beginning in July 1942, Davis served in the United States War Department Headquarters until December 1945.
 He then served in South America on behalf of the Counter Intelligence Corps.
 In 1946, Davis moved to Summerville, Georgia, and resumed practicing law.

 Political career

 On December 27, 1950, Davis became solicitor general of the Rome Circuit and remained in that position until January 1, 1953.
 Two years later, he was elected judge of the Lookout Mountain Judicial Circuit, serving from January 1, 1955, until his resignation on December 31, 1960.

 Time in Congress

-In 1960, Davis won election to the 87th Congress as a Democrat representing Georgia's 7th congressional district.
+Regarded as a moderate, Davis won election in 1960 to the 87th Congress as a Democrat representing Georgia's 7th congressional district.
 He won re-election to six additional terms in that body until losing his 1974 re-election bid in that year's Democratic primary to conservative activist Larry McDonald.
 At the time of his loss, Davis had a drinking problem.
 Davis served as a U.S. Representative from January 3, 1961 to January 3, 1975.